Walk to End HIV FAQs

 Timed Run Registration $35

 Register as a Sleep Walker!
-A Sleep Walker is someone who either won't be available to participate or who would just prefer to sleep in on October 26.
-Sleep Walkers will receive their commemorative event t-shirt by mail and will still receive the same level of support for their fundraising efforts as any other registered participant should they choose to raise money for AIDS Walk Washington.
+A Sleep Walker is someone who either won't be available to participate or who would just prefer to sleep in on October 25.
+Sleep Walkers will receive their commemorative event t-shirt by mail and will still receive the same level of support for their fundraising efforts as any other registered participant should they choose to raise money for Walk to End HIV.

 Do I need to raise a minimum amount in order to participate?